skellis46/slipbox/five stages of development of body awareness.md

 5. non-conceptual awareness of body and mind as one

-Mehling questions the logic of the linear progression, but even more difficult is 'capturing' any development for research purposes.[@mehling-2020-if pp.254-255]
+Mehling questions the logic of the linear progression, but even more difficult is 'capturing' any development for research purposes.[@mehling-2020-if pp.254-255] It certainly seems as if [[Mehling - Multidimensional Assessment of Interoceptive Awareness]] has quite strong connections with these stages of development from Gadow (1980):

+Gadow, S. (1980).
+Body and self: A dialectic.
+Journal of Medicine and Philosophy, 5(3), 172–185.
+PubMed ID: 6162903 <doi:10.1093/jmp/5.3.172>

 ---